scharris/sqljson-query/docs/README.md

   npx gen-dbmd --connProps <conn-props> --db <pg|mysql|ora> --outputDir <dir>
 ```

-where `conn-props` is the file created above and the second argument represents your database type.
+where `conn-props` is the connection properties file created above, and the second argument represents
+your database type.

-Note: Maven and Java are used here to fetch database metadata for Oracle database (only), but the
+Note: For an Oracle database, Maven and Java are used to fetch database metadata, but the Java/Maven
-Java/Maven dependency can be easily avoided.
+dependency can be easily avoided.
 See
 [Generating Database Metadata without Maven and Java](#generating-database-metadata-without-maven-and-java)
 below if you want to generate database metadata without those dependencies.

-The database metadata files are `dbmd.json` and `relations-metadata.ts`.
+The generated database metadata files are `dbmd.json` and `relations-metadata.ts`.

 ### Define application query specifications